-The Documentary Is In, And Enjoying An 'Undeniable Golden Age'
+The Documentary Is In — And Enjoying — An 'Undeniable Golden Age'

 "It was a real hot year for films making money," Nevins says.
 "I mean, money, money.
 Docu — when I say films, I mean docus — docus making real money.
 And docus got very hot."

-Free Solo, the story of Alex Honnold's climb to the peak of Yosemite's El Capitan without ropes, is still climbing at the box office.
-So far, it's earned almost $16 million.
+Free Solo, the story of Alex Honnold's climb to the peak of Yosemite National Park's El Capitan without ropes, is still climbing at the box office.
+So far, it has earned almost $16 million.
 Box Office Mojo ranks it in the top 20 most profitable documentaries.

-The National Geographic film is a frontrunner for the documentary feature Oscar.
-So is RBG: a portrait of Supreme Court justice Ruth Bader Ginsberg.
+The National Geographic film is a front-runner for the documentary feature Oscar.
+So is RBG: a portrait of Supreme Court Justice Ruth Bader Ginsburg.

 RBG has earned $14 million at the box office, putting it in the top 25 highest-earning docs.
 Directors Julie Cohen and Betsy West, both former TV journalists, see documentaries as a counternarrative to the media world of Twitter and social media.

-Note: A previous version of this story misspelled Ruth Bader Ginsburg's last name as Ginsberg.